apache/mesos/docs/configuration.md

     --min_allocatable_resources=VALUE
   </td>
   <td>
-One or more sets of resources that define the minimum allocatable resources for the allocator.
-The allocator will only offer resources that contain at least one of the specified sets.
-The resources in each set should be delimited by semicolons, and the sets should be delimited by the pipe character.
+One or more sets of resource quantities that define the minimum allocatable resource for the allocator.
+The allocator will only offer resources that meets the quantity requirement of at least one of the specified sets.
+For `SCALAR` type resources, its quantity is its scalar value.
+For `RANGES` and `SET` type, their quantities are the number of different instances in the range or set.
+For example, `range:[1-5]` has a quantity of 5 and `set:{a,b}` has a quantity of 2.
+The resources in each set should be delimited by semicolons (acting as logical AND), and each set should be delimited by the pipe character (acting as logical OR).
-(Example: <code>disk:1|cpu:1;mem:32</code>
+(Example: `disk:1|cpu:1;mem:32;port:1` configures the allocator to only offer resources if they contain a disk resource of at least 1 megabyte, or if they at least contain 1 cpu, 32 megabytes of memory and 1 port.)
-configures the allocator to only offer resources if they contain a disk resource of at least 1 megabyte, or if they contain both 1 cpu and 32 megabytes of memory.) (default: cpus:0.01|mem:32).
+(default: cpus:0.01|mem:32).
   </td>
 </tr>
 <tr>